Effective & Nationally Ranked Representation from Security Clearance Lawyers

 The security clearance application process is in-depth, complicated and-at times-overwhelming.
 If you are applying for a national security clearance, you can seek legal assistance from an attorney at The Edmunds Law Firm.
 Our security clearance lawyers have an in-depth knowledge of the process and can provide you with the guidance you need.
+From applying for a security clearance to upgrading to top secret clearance, our team can assist you every step of the way.

 If you are given a security clearance, you have access to classified information.
 The Bureau of Human Resources of the United States State Department decides if one of the department’s positions requires a security clearance based on the responsibilities of the position and how much contact the employee would have with classified information.